nichealpham/MY_THESIS/README.md

 - Underdevelopment</br>

 <h3>Disclaimer:</h3>
-<p>- This project is part of my university research.
-Some of the algorithms developed in this respiratory will be published soon so you need to reference me or this respiratory if you find them usefull in your work.</p>
+- This project is part of my university research.
+Some of the algorithms developed in this respiratory will be published soon so you need to reference me or this respiratory if you find them usefull in your work.</br>
 <b>IMPORTANT:</b> I am not owning the code in the following directory<br/>
 1. lib: library codes from other sources that are applied in this research<br/>
 2. ecg-kit-0.1.6: this folder and algorithms within it belongs to Marianux.
 You can find out more about him at: http://marianux.github.io/ecg-kit/<br/>